ahayman/ahayman.github.io/_drafts/2021-05-17-the-wandering-inn.md

 ^ [^4]

-It reeks of distrust (to me, at least), as though the author could not figure out or be bothered enough to actually write in a cliff hanger.
-They're afraid the reader won't turn the page, so they throw in some line to keep the reader hooked.

 _Oh no!
 What ever will happen to my favorite character!_

-Does any reader actually think that when bludgeoned with such obvious **FORE...** (okay, enough of the caps) _foreshadowing_ (better?).
-Or do they roll their eyes and try to decide if the story is good enough to warrant a page turn in light of such bad writing?
+Does anybody actually think that?
+I despise this sort of thing.
+It feels as though the author could not be bothered to actually write a cliff hanger.
 I have yet to see any such line add anything to a story in any book I've ever read.
-In most cases, it detracts, suggesting the author is insecure and uncertain of their plot.
-I begin to wonder if they're loosing confidence.
-I begin to wonder if the story is going to falter.
-Why else would you need to add something like that?

-To be clear, The Wandering Inn never falters.
-The story's been more than enough to keep me turning the page [^5] even after five volumes, which is what, like ten books at least?

-I personally don't like foreshadowing unless it's incredibly subtle, but so much of my objection to it could be attributed to quicks in my personality.
 When I'm reading, I want to read about what's happening now.
 I want to be drawn in to it.
 What I don't want, is for the author to rip me out and jab their finger into the future with impatient words about how great it's going to be.

 Stop trying to draw me into the future.
 I'll get there in my own time.

+To be clear, The Wandering Inn is great.
+The story's been more than enough to keep me turning the page [^5] even after five volumes, which is what, like fifteen books at least?
+Also, this issue mostly goes away somewhere around volume six.

 ### Periods